-- A) In conducting the cumulative effects analysis, the applicant shall focus on the specific resources and ecological components, as detailed under paragraph B.4.d, that may be affected by the incremental effects of the proposed project and other projects in the same geographic area.
-The evaluation shall consider whether: - 1) the resource is especially vulnerable to incremental effects; - 2) the proposed project is one of several similar projects in the same geographic area; - 3) other developments in the area have similar effects on the resource; - 4) these effects have been historically significant for this resource; and - 5) other analyses in the area have identified a cumulative effects concern. - B) The Joint Agency Review Team shall make recommendations as to the adequacy of the cumulative effects analysis that regulating agencies shall require of the applicant for phased development projects as described under subparagraph B.4.f.3 and subsection C.1.
-The JART will use the analysis to inform the location, scale, scope and technology of subsequent stages of the phased development project. - 5) Adaptive Management f.
-Pilot and Phased Development Projects
+- (a) In conducting the cumulative effects analysis, the applicant shall focus on the specific resources and uses, as detailed under paragraph B.4.d that may be affected by the incremental effects of the proposed project and other projects in the same geographic area.
+The evaluation shall include but not be limited to consideration of whether: - i. the resource and uses are especially vulnerable to incremental effects; - ii. the proposed project is one of several similar projects in the same geographic area; - iii. other developments in the area have similar effects on the resources and uses; - iv. these effects have been historically significant for the resource and uses; and - v. other analyses in the area have identified a cumulative effects concern. - B) The JART shall make recommendations as to the adequacy of the cumulative effects analysis that regulating agencies shall require of the applicant for phased development projects as described under subparagraph B.4.f.3 and subsection D.1.
+The JART will use the analysis to inform the location, scale, scope and technology of subsequent stages of the phased development project.

+5.)
+Adaptive Management